ethan-massey/personal-website-2.0/README.md

 This project was built with Turbo 360.
 To learn more, click here: https://www.turbo360.co

+## Updates coming soon:
+- create a base.html to reduce redundancies in html
+- move all styling out of html into css file(s)
+- make mobile friendly (css)
+- add favicon

 ## Instructions
 After cloning into repo, cd to project root directory and install dependencies: